sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 The result was that a lot of companies and governments were not sure their software would be able to cope with the new date that ended in double zeroes.
 Representing dates in software code has always been a challenge.
 Just before New Year's Eve 2000, auditing companies around the world started reporting that the majority of software solutions were likely going to crash and burn.

-The reason for this was that a bunch of developers had used the last two digits of the gregorian calendar's years in date representations and calculations.
+The reason for this was that a bunch of developers had used the last two digits of the Gregorian calendar's years in date representations and calculations.
 This meant that affected software would assume the current year was actually '1900', instead of '2000'.
 This led to the world as a whole looking at our cozy IT bubble with a magnifying glass.
 Stories of projects gone bad, expensive bugs, and movies demonstrating how the world would basically end if we did not get our stuff together, came to the foreground of news reporting.

 The increasing scrutiny, and the general feeling of discontentment with their current processes, led to a few bright developers creating their own systems.